cyclus/cyclus/DEPENDENCIES.rst

    python -V

 By default ubuntu keeps pointing at python2.7.
-To get ubuntu to use, by default, the installed python3, use update-alternatives commands as follows:
+To change this default to python3, please use:

 .. code-block:: bash